adam-thinker/aghazadeh/README.md

       - mathchair@union.edu

 - Eissa Hashemi
-  - Rlation to Officials: Son of [Masoumeh Ebtekar](https://en.wikipedia.org/wiki/Masoumeh_Ebtekar) who headed the country's Department of Environment from 1997 to 2005 and again from 2013 to 2017, after which she served as the Vice President for Women and Family Affairs from 2017 to 2021
+  - Relation to Officials: Son of [Masoumeh Ebtekar](https://en.wikipedia.org/wiki/Masoumeh_Ebtekar) who headed the country's Department of Environment from 1997 to 2005 and again from 2013 to 2017, after which she served as the Vice President for Women and Family Affairs from 2017 to 2021
   - US Affiliation: Adjunct Faculty member at The Chicago School of Professional Psychology (TCSPP)
     - Contacts:
       - president@thechicagoschool.edu